cloudify-cosmo/getcloudify.org/guide/3.0/quickstart.md

 ---
 {%summary%}{{page.abstract}}{%endsummary%}

+# What is Cloudify?
+Cloudify is a Cloud Application Orchestrator.
+It automates any process you need to perform with regard to your applications over any cloud.
+Starting with environment setup and application installation, going forward to application upgrade, infrastructure upgrade, continuous deployments, auto-healing and auto-scaling.

+Cloudify can work on any environment: IaaS, virtualized or even non-virtualized.
+Cloudify executes automation processes using any tool you choose.
+From shell to Chef, Puppet, etc. Cloudify monitors your application with any monitoring tool you choose; installing it for you if you like and interfacing with your monitoring tools to get events and metrics into Cloudify’s Policy Engine.

 # Overview

 In this tutorial you will start a Cloudify manager within a Vagrant box on your laptop, and install a sample Cloudify 3.0 blueprint on it.
 Unlike a real cloud deployment, this example will use the Vagrant VM to install the application components.
 If you'd like to install an application on an actual cloud, please refer to the [deploying your first application on OpenStack](quickstart-openstack.html) tutorial.